-- 4.8 Bowling greens tend to attract older players and draw from a fairly local area.
+- 4.29 Bowling greens tend to attract older players and draw from a fairly local area.
 The quality of the greens and ancillary facilities will in part determine clubs' ability to attract and retain members.
-In principle, all sites should reach and retain the standard recommended by the national governing body. - 4.9 In principle, there is a need to protect and improve the bowling greens in Rutland, but the requirements of specific bowling greens, and the potential benefits of investing in them further, will need to assessed on a site by site basis. - 4.10 Bowling site improvements such as disability access to greens and pavilions should be included within the County Council's list of fundable projects, but it will be for the individual club to make its case for any investment. - 4.11 In relation to new housing developments, where there is an identified need for specific facility investment, this will need to meet the Community Infrastructure Levy (CIL) tests to justify contributions from developments.
-All new housing will be required to contribute on a proportional basis to identified and costed schemes for sites within the settlement or parish.
+In principle, all sites should reach and retain the standard recommended by the national governing body. - 4.30 In principle, there is a need to protect and improve the bowling greens in Rutland, but the requirements of specific bowling greens, and the potential benefits of investing in them further, will need to assessed on a site by site basis. - 4.31 Bowling site improvements such as disability access to greens and pavilions should be included within the County Council's list of fundable projects, but it will be for the individual club to make its case for any investment.